odrling/peony-twitter/docs/usage/streams.rst

 Default events
 --------------

-All the events name can be found in :obj:`peony.commands.event_types`
+All the events name can be found in :obj:`peony.commands.event_types`.

 Custom events
 -------------